DaveyJH/ci-portfolio-three/readme-content/testing.md

   - *`^^` is the current difficulty.*
   - *`^^^` is the token string.*
 - This causes the token to expire and allows testing of invalid tokens.

+*Testing of invalid tokens was also done during the development process by modifying the stored token values within the Google Sheet.
+These values were also checked during final testing to ensure they were being updated as and when necessary.*

 ## Modifying Scores For Quicker Testing